ajahne/blog/_drafts/2023-4-17-offensive-defensive-calendar.md

 - Possibly too disurptive to teamates if you are dynamically changing whens standing meetings (e.g. 1-1s) occur

 When I was head of engineering at at startup a few years back, I worked with an engineer who took on the role of Tech Lead (and eventually manager).
+They struggled with balancing meetings with heads down work.
+I worked with them to put busy blocks on their calendar.

+After a few weeks, they were still struggling to get sufficient heads down time.
+One observation  I noticed is they were holding 1-1s and meeting during "programming" blocks.
+My feedback was, respect your time, do not let people book over it.
+A one off is ok, but do not let it become regular

 ---